sigasi/sigasi_insights/content/tech/why-you-need-good-documentation-your-vhdl-and-verilog-code.md

 Technical documentation is beneficial for the organization too.
-It creates a good impression on new customers because this is the customer’s first touch point after the sale.
+It creates a good impression on new customers because this is the customer's first touch point after the sale.
 It helps the customer make decisions related to the purchase of the full product or its features, and informs the customer about the instructions and troubleshooting tips that are essential for ensuring a great customer experience, which can